Filing as an S corporation, also known as S subchapters, offers several tax savings, making them appealing to business owners.

 How Many Shareholders Can an S Corp Have?

-An S Corp can have 1 to 100 shareholders.
+An S Corp can have 1 (single member) to 100 shareholders.
 Ranks are limited to individuals, trusts, non-profits, and estates—they cannot have institutional investors.
 Every shareholder must be a United States resident.

 Is There a Minimum Salary for S Corp?